 The Association seeks to ensure we fully comply with the Regulator for Social Housing's Value for Money Standard, together with the associated Code of Practice.
 The new standard places responsibility on the Board to develop and deliver a clear strategy to drive 'value for money' (VFM) improvements across the organisation, linked to the Association's Strategic Objectives.
-The Board has approved combining the VFM 'self-assessment' with the Association's 5-year Business Plan in order to demonstrate our compliance with the standard.
-The Business Plan contains a range of actions and targets to reduce costs and improve services across a number of business and operational areas.
+The Board has combined the VFM 'self-assessment' with the Association's 5-year Business Plan in order to demonstrate our compliance with the standard.
+The Business Plan contains a range of actions and targets to improve services and add value across a number of business and operational areas.
 The Association will continue to undertake robust assessments of its assets and resources (including financial, social and environmental returns) in delivering the Association's purpose and objectives.
-It takes account of the interests of, and commitments to, our stakeholders; whilst enabling them to understand our performance, measured against the organisation's objectives; the comparative costs of delivering specific services; and how VFM will be achieved.
+It takes account of the interests of, and commitments to, our stakeholders; whilst enabling them to understand our performance, measured against the organisation's objectives; the comparative costs of delivering specific services; and how VFM is measured and be achieved.
 In meeting these aspirations the Association:

-- enables stakeholders to understand our performance and return on assets, measured against the organisation's objectives as evidenced in the Business Plan, the Annual Review and the Annual Report to Tenants; - benchmarks VFM against a number of peer organisations, and the wider housing sector, on an annual basis and uses this data to focus on improvements in future years.
-This includes participation in the annual Sector Scorecard benchmarking exercise and includes the RSH's 'value for money' metrics; - has analysed activities and services, in an understandable context of 'cost per property per week'.
-This assists tenants to compare these to their weekly rent and form a view on whether the service based costs represent good value for money; - undertakes regular surveys across its services (including the annual 'resident feedback groups') to ensure tenants remain satisfied with their delivery and provide opportunities to contribute to improvements;
+- enables stakeholders to understand our performance and return on assets, measured against the organisation's objectives as evidenced in the Business Plan, the Annual Review and the Annual Report to Tenants: - benchmarks VFM against a number of peer organisations, and the wider housing sector, on an annual basis and uses this data to focus on improvements in future years.
+This includes participation in the annual Sector Scorecard benchmarking exercise which includes the 'value for money' metrics and this year will also include the RSH's newly adopted Tenant Satisfaction Metrics; - has analysed activities and services, in an understandable context of 'cost per property per week'.
+This assists tenants to compare these to their weekly rent and form a view on whether the service based costs represent good value for money; - undertakes regular surveys across its services to ensure tenants remain satisfied with their delivery and provide opportunities to contribute to improvements; - works with the Resident Scrutiny Panel to review strategies, procedures and a wide range of customers facing polices to ensure they meet tenants aspirations.

 The Board interprets value for money as not just about the services that we deliver in a cost effective way to residents.
-We also put great emphasis on social and environmental gains alongside the price we pay when delivering our day-to-day services.
+We also put great emphasis on social and environmental gains alongside the price we pay when delivering our day to day services.

-We have a high level of rent recovery with only 1.11% current arrears at the end of March 2022.
-Excluding expected housing benefit payments, this figure reduces to 0.67%.
+We have a high level of rent recovery with only 1.16% current arrears at the end of March 2023.
+Excluding expected housing benefit payments, this figure reduces to 0.82%.
 This is a reflection of the importance we put upon strict controls and maximisation of income.
 We do this by regularly contacting tenants experiencing payment problems at an early stage and then assisting them to meet current and ongoing payments, including recharges.
-Our 'Tenancy Plus' service delivers additional value for money for tenants who receive this support and can include anything from budget advice to disabled adaptations, help with moving home and assistance with Discretionary Housing Payment applications.
-The new Housing Support Fund will also help to sustain the tenancies of those tenants who have been severely affected by the current rise in the cost of living.
-However, to maintain our overall level of performance the Association has had to increase its management costs to meet the challenges created by Welfare Reform, the effects of the pandemic and the increase in housing stock.
+Our 'Tenancy Plus' service delivers additional 'value' for tenants who receive this support and can include anything from budget advice to disabled adaptations, help with moving home and assistance with Discretionary Housing Payment applications.
+The new Housing Support Fund has also helped to sustain the tenancies of those tenants who have been severely affected by the current rise in the cost of living.
+It is accepted however, that in order to maintain our overall level of performance the Association has had to increase its management costs to meet the challenges created by Welfare Reform, the lasting effects of the pandemic and the increase in housing stock.